StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 ### Allow server to add tasks to the queue

-We will now need to add that `add-task` endpoint to the server so that we can receive the task from the client and get it added into the queue.
+I will now need to add that `add-task` endpoint to the server so that I can receive the task from the client and get it added into the queue.

 Let's start by cleaning up the boiler plate code that comes with the web api template by updating `Program.cs` to remove all references to weather forecast.

-Next we will change the `weatherforecast` endpoint to `add-task` endpoint.
+Next I'll change the `weatherforecast` endpoint to `add-task` endpoint.
 And use the `MapPost` method instead of `MapGet` to add the endpoint.
-We will start by just responding with a new task id.
+I'll start by just responding with a new task id.

 ```csharp
 app